xbench/xbench-docs/content/online-help/dialogs/main-window/search.md

   that have been defined as ongoing translation in the project properties.
 * **Exclude ICE Segments**: When checked, it excludes In-Context Exact Matches (also known as 101% matches or Perfect Matches) from the search results.
+* **Exclude Locked Segments**: When checked, it excludes locked segments from the search results.
 * **Ignore Tags**: When checked, it excludes matches that are found within tags.